cherkavi/cheat-sheet/linux.md

 ### find files by mask
 locate -ir "brand-reader*"

 locate -b "brand-reader"

+### where is program placed, location of executable file
 which "program-name"

 ### find file by last update time